Teen identified as gunman at California food festival, police hunt for associate

 “Ayyy garlic festival time,” he wrote in the caption to the picture of people walking through the festival grounds.
 “Come get wasted on overpriced shit.”

 Another photograph posted on Sunday showed a sign warning of a high danger of forest fires.
-Its caption urged people to read “Might is Right,” a racist and sexist treaty written by the pseudonymous author Ragnar Redbeard in the late 19th century.
+Its caption urged people to read “Might is Right,” a racist and sexist treatise written by the pseudonymous author Ragnar Redbeard in the late 19th century.
 “Why overcrowd towns and pave more open space to make room for hordes of mestizos and Silicon Valley white twats?” the caption continued.

 Footage uploaded to social media showed festival attendees scattering in fear and confusion as loud popping sounds could be heard in the background.